Quick Ways To Save On Electricity

 - If you have the budget, replace your electric stove with a gas stove.
 On the other hand, when used properly, a microwave oven can really save you time and money on your electric bills.

 - Use the power settings on your computer and set it to automatically go into Sleep or Standby mode after 15 minutes of inactivity.
 Do these instead of using a screen saver.
-Furthermore, an LCD monitor uses significantly less energy than CRT monitors and a laptop is more efficient than a desktop.
-There’s also been a study that a Mac uses less electricity than PC’s.
-Will this be enough reason for you to convert to Apple?

 - There is no such thing as a “plug-it-in-and-save-electricity” device.
 Don’t be scammed.
 These may be sold in reputable stores and someone you know may have bought one and swears that it’s effective, but still, I’m not convinced because if they really work and they don’t harm your appliances, then why don’t big electronic companies produce their own versions of the device?

-Do you have your own tips on how to save electricity?
-Why not share them in the comments section below.
 Also, if you want more money saving tips, don’t hesitate to subscribe to Ready To Be Rich so you won’t miss out on these type of articles.

 nice site! pwedeng pa-link?